Jacklu0831/UpSampler/README.md

-# SRGAN - Under progress

-**NOTE** - Below are some results produced in between epochs while the model is still under training on google colab.
-I also plan to see if it helps with object detection and facial recognition, these applications will likely come later.
+# Photo-Realistic SISR GAN

 <pre>                      Input (LR)              Output (SR)           Ground Truth (HR)</pre>

 <p align="center">
-  <image src="assets/result_236.png" height="70%" width="70%"></image>
   <image src="assets/result_245.png" height="70%" width="70%"></image>
   <image src="assets/result_255.png" height="70%" width="70%"></image>
   <image src="assets/result_261.png" height="70%" width="70%"></image>
   <image src="assets/result_266.png" height="70%" width="70%"></image>
 </p>

-Implemented a Photo-Realistic Single Image Super-Resolution Generative Adversial Network (Tensorflow, Keras) that maps (64, 64, 3) image to (256, 256, 3).
-Trained it on Google Colab and used the COCO 2017 dataset.
+Implemented a **Photo-Realistic Single Image Super-Resolution Generative Adversial Network** (Tensorflow, Keras) that maps (64, 64, 3) image to size (256, 256, 3) while keeping the texture and perceptual details.
+Two models with the same model configuration were trained separately on the COCO 2017 dataset and CelebA dataset, this was done to investigate how training SRGAN on domain specific dataset (faces) improve its performance on the domain of images it was trained on.
 The SRGAN network learns a mapping from the low-resolution patch through a series of convolutional, fully-connected, and transposed/upsampling convolutional layers into the high-resolution patch while keeping texture/perceptual details.
-Basically, I built and trained a deep neural network that asks for a video or image, then give me back a clearer version of it.
+Basically, I built and trained a deep neural network that asks for an image, then gives me back a clearer version of it.

-Check parameters.txt for the (hyper)parameters I used for training.
-Google Colab provided me with Tesla T4 GPU.
-At 2.18 min/epoch for 500 epochs, the total training time is around 18 hours.
-I highly recommand increasing the batch size if you have access to stronger GPUs.
-If you notice that the SRGAN.ipynb has quite a lot of functional programming, it because I originally implemented this project in python scripts but moved everything to Colab for more convenience and visualizing images.
+*GAN is hard to train, but SRGAN is even harder*.
+Google Colab provided me with free Tesla T4 GPU.
+However, even after decreasing the image size to free up storage and decreasing the training size to 2000 images and testing size to 500 imagtes, at 4+ min/epoch for 2500 epochs, the total training time was still more than a solid week for each of the COCO one and the face one.
+I highly recommend increasing the batch size and training size if you have access to stronger GPUs.
+For more details on the parameters I used, I made a pretty complete list of them in `parameters.txt`.

-This is not my first dip in GAN.
-For my previous work on Celebrity Face Generator and CycleGAN, visit [this repo](https://github.com\Jacklu0831/GAN-Projects).
+This is not really my first dip into GAN.
+For my previous work on making Celebrity Face Generator and seasonal CycleGAN, visit [this repo](https://github.com\Jacklu0831/GAN-Projects).

 ---

 ## Background + the Math

 Invented by Ian GoodFellow in 2014, GAN showed amazing image generative abilities from road scenes to faces.
 However, generating images out of random noise is only a fraction of its capability.
 From switching images between domains (CycleGAN) to music generation (MidiNet), the breadth of tasks GAN could take on is still being rapidly discovered.
 Image super resolution can be defined as increasing the size of small images while keeping the drop in quality to minimum, or restoring high resolution images from rich details obtained from low resolution images.
 It has its applications in the fields of surveillance, forensics, medical imaging, satellite imaging, and consumer photography.

-**Neural Network Architecture**
+Below is my attempt in concisely explaining SRGAN from [this paper](https://arxiv.org/abs/1609.04802).

+ ### Neural Network Architecture

 <p align="center"><image src="assets/architecture.png"></image></p>

-The architecture of SRGAN is quite simple
+The high level architecture of SRGAN is quite simple
 1. High resolution (HR) ground truth images are selected from the training set
 2. Low resolution (LR) images corresponding to the HR images are created with bi-cubic downsampling
 3. The generator upsamples the LR images to Super Resolution (SR) images
 4. The discriminator distinguishes the HR images (ground truth) and the SR images (fake)
 5. Backpropagate loss to train discriminator and generator

-**Generator**
+### Generator

 <p align="center"><image src="assets/generator.png"></image></p>

 The generator takes a LR image, process it with a conv and a PReLU (trainable LReLU) layer, puts it through 16 [residual blocks](https://towardsdatascience.com/residual-blocks-building-blocks-of-resnet-fd90ca15d6ec) borrowed from SRResNet, upsamples by factor of 2 twice, and puts it through one last conv layer to produce the SR image.
-Unlike normal convolutional layers, going crazy with the number of residual blocks is not prone to overfitting the dataset because of their ability of identity mapping when there is nothing to be learned.
+Unlike normal convolutional layers, going crazy with the number of residual blocks is not prone to overfitting the dataset because of their ability of [identity mapping](https://arxiv.org/abs/1603.05027).

-**Discriminator**
+### Discriminator

 <p align="center"><image src="assets/discriminator.png"></image></p>

 The discriminator is similar to a normal image classifier, except its task is now more daunting due to having to classify two images with near identical content (if the generator is trained well enough).
 It puts HR/SR images first through a conv and a LReLU layer, process the image through 7 conv-BN-LReLU blocks, flatten the image, then use two dense layers with a LReLU in middle and a sigmoid function at the end for binary classification.

-**Intuition**
+### Intuition

 At first I thought despite identity mapping, 16 Residual layers (generator) and 7 discriminator blocks (discriminator) is an overkill for small images with length of 256.
 However, it makes sense because the generator needs to learn the features of an image well enough to the pointing of producing a more detailed version of it.
 On the other hand, the discriminator has to classify two images with increasingly identical content.

-**Loss Function**
+### Loss Function

 <p align="center"><image src="assets/goal.png" height="50%" width="50%"></image></p>